jbowens130/pinball-scoring/README.md

 CS,CD and RST can be changed in software, they are flexible.

 You will need adafruit libraries to communicate with the board, and for graphics.
+Check the wiki page titled "Software Considerations" for links to the needed libraries.
 For SPI communication to board you need the Adafruit_HX8375D library For graphics, you need the Adafruit_GFX library
 Both can be found on GitHub